aendeavor/i3buntu/README.md

 ## Installation instructions

-The installation script are currently under reconfiguration and do not work properly (13th Oct 2019).
+The installation scripts are currently under reconfiguration and do not work properly (*13th Oct.
+2019*).

 Installation instructions are found [here](./INSTALL.md).
-For ease of use, the instructions are seperated from the README.
-You will need to get an ISO file first, install the base system, clone this repository, execute the first script, reboot, execute another script, reboot - and you are done.
+You will need to get an ISO file first, install the base system, clone this repository, execute the packaging script, reboot, execute the configuration script, reboot, manually tweak the desktop - and you are done.